Whale: Senses

 Sperm whale skeleton.
 Richard Lydekker, 1894.

 The whale ear has specific adaptations to the marine environment.
 In humans, the middle ear works as an impedance equalizer between the outside air's low impedance and the cochlear fluid's high impedance.
 In whales, and other marine mammals, there is no great difference between the outer and inner environments.
 Instead of sound passing through the outer ear to the middle ear, whales receive sound through the throat, from which it passes through a low-impedance fat-filled cavity to the inner ear.
 The whale ear is acoustically isolated from the skull by air-filled sinus pockets, which allow for greater directional hearing underwater.
 Odontocetes send out high-frequency clicks from an organ known as a melon.
 This melon consists of fat, and the skull of any such creature containing a melon will have a large depression.
 The melon size varies between species, the bigger the more dependent they are on it.
 A beaked whale for example has a small bulge sitting on top of its skull, whereas a sperm whale's head is filled up mainly with the melon.

 The whale eye is relatively small for its size, yet they do retain a good degree of eyesight.
 As well as this, the eyes of a whale are placed on the sides of its head, so their vision consists of two fields, rather than a binocular view like humans have.
 When belugas surface, their lens and cornea correct the nearsightedness that results from the refraction of light; they contain both rod and cone cells, meaning they can see in both dim and bright light, but they have far more rod cells than they do cone cells.
 Whales do, however, lack short wavelength sensitive visual pigments in their cone cells indicating a more limited capacity for colour vision than most mammals.
 Most whales have slightly flattened eyeballs, enlarged pupils (which shrink as they surface to prevent damage), slightly flattened corneas and a tapetum lucidum; these adaptations allow for large amounts of light to pass through the eye and, therefore, a very clear image of the surrounding area.
 They also have glands on the eyelids and outer corneal layer that act as protection for the cornea.

 The olfactory lobes are absent in toothed whales, suggesting that they have no sense of smell.
 Some whales, such as the bowhead whale, possess a vomeronasal organ, which does mean that they can "sniff out" krill.

-Whales are not thought to have a good sense of taste, as their taste buds are atrophied or missing altogether.
+Whales are not thought to have a good sense of taste, as their taste buds are atrophied or missing.
 However, some toothed whales have preferences between different kinds of fish, indicating some sort of attachment to taste.
 The presence of the Jacobson's organ indicates that whales can smell food once inside their mouth, which might be similar to the sensation of taste.